nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     Intensity: 4 sets of 0.5 minutes
     Burnt Cal: 5
-Will you be doing this workout? type y for yes to add all 4 to your exercise list or you can type in the index of the exercises you want added to you exercise list (separated by a space) Any other key will be taken as a no :D
+Will you be doing this workout? type y for yes to add all 4 to your exercise list. or you can type in the index of the exercises you want added to you exercise list (separated by a space).
+Any other key will be taken as a no.

 ```